Transmitter-device-independent quantum key distribution

-We take $A_1$ and $B_1$ as the key-generation combination.
-As the STDI-QKD protocol satisfies the no-signaling condition, we are able to evaluate the key-rate in the asymptotic manner under one-way classical postprocessing from Alice to Bob using the Devetak-Winter bound:
+For key-rate analysis, we take $A_1$ and $B_1$ as the key-generation combination.
+As the TDI-QKD protocol satisfies the no-signaling condition, we are able to evaluate the key-rate in the asymptotic regime under one-way classical postprocessing from Alice to Bob using the Devetak-Winter bound:

-where $H(b|E,B_1)$ and $H(b|a,A_1,B_1)$ represents the conditional von Neumann entropy of Bob's outcomes by measurement $B_1$ given Eve’s information, and given Alice's outcomes by $A_1$, respectively.
-Those two quantities essentially evaluate to what extent Eve and Alice can reproduce Bob's outcomes.
-The value of $H(b|a,A_1,B_1)$ can be directly inferred from the input-output statistics obtained from measurements of $A_1$ and $B_1$:
+where $H(b|E,B_1)$ represents the conditional von Neumann entropies of Bob's outcomes by measurement $B_1$ given Eve’s information, and $H(b|a,A_1,B_1)$ represents the conditional Shannon entropies of outcomes of $B_1$ given Alice's outcome by $A_1$.
+These two quantities quantify the extent to which Eve and Alice, respectively, can reproduce Bob's outcomes.
+The quantity $H(b|a,A_1,B_1)$ can be directly estimated from the observed input-output statistics associated with the measurement settings $A_1$ and $B_1$.
+In contrast, estimating $H(b|E,B_1)$ is considerably more challenging.
+To this end, we employ a recently developed numerical technique to perform the security analysis (see Supplemental Material).

-In contrast, it is considerably more difficult to estimate the value of $H(b|E,B_1)$.
-It is known that considering the full input-out statistics instead of specific combination of correlators such as Bell inequalities extracts more secrecy~\cite{schwonnekDeviceindependentQuantumKey2021}.
-Recent progress demonstrates that, by formulating the conditional von Neumann entropy of separate quantum systems as a sequence of optimization problems, tighter lower bounds on the rates of DI protocols can be derived~\cite{brownComputingConditionalEntropies2021,brownDeviceindependentLowerBounds2024}.
-In particular, a minimal detection-efficiency threshold allowed by quantum incompatibility theory~\cite{acinNecessaryDetectionEfficiencies2016,masiniJointmeasurabilityQuantumCommunication2024} is achieved using the newly developed numerical techniques~\cite{masiniOnesidedDIQKDSecure2024}.
-Moreover, these numerical techniques do not involve post-selection, rendering the resulting protocols compatible with the entropy accumulation theorem (EAT)~\cite{arnon-friedmanPracticalDeviceindependentQuantum2018,dupuisEntropyAccumulation2020} which enables a comparatively simple extension of security proofs against coherent attacks as well as finite-size effects.